valeratrades/v_exchanges/README.md

 Trying to make a unified library for all crypto exchange interactions, instead of redefining the response structs again and again.

-# Plan
-- [x] Copy over `crypto-botters`
-- [x] For binance, copy over the struct definitions from binance-rs
-- [ ] implement kline methods, similar to what binance-rs has, but using `crypto-botters` implementation for binance interactions.
-- [ ] Now Implement Exchange::klines on Binance.
-...
-Later steps should become apparent after

-1. Make a slow-test that would call all the implemented endpoints, then store the responses in the directory with test response payloads. // for signed endpoints just use test-network

 <!-- markdownlint-disable -->
 <details>
   <summary>